 The Secretless Broker can obtain credentials from a variety of vaults.
 For each kind of vault, the Secretless Broker contains a Credential Provider which can connect to that vault and obtain credentials.
 By adding new Credential Providers, the Secretless Broker can be extended to support new vaults.

-A Handler uses a Provider to obtain credentials to a target service.
-It uses the credentials to establish a connection to the target service, and then brokers the traffic between the client and the target.
-Each Handler understands how to negotiate authentication with one specific type of target service, such as a MySQL database or SSH server.
-By adding new Handlers, the Secretless Broker can be extended to support new types of target services.
+A Service Connector listens on a TCP port or Unix socket for connections from clients.
+When a connection is received, it uses a Provider to obtain credentials to a target service and uses the credentials to establish a connection to the target service.
+Then it brokers the traffic between the client and the target.
+Each Service Connector understands how to negotiate authentication with one specific type of target service, such as a MySQL database or SSH server.
+By adding new Service Connectors, the Secretless Broker can be extended to support new types of target services.

-The Secretless Broker configuration defines the Listeners, Handlers, and Credential Providers the Broker should use.
+The Secretless Broker configuration defines the Service Connectors and Credential Providers the Broker should use.
 The Secretless Broker comes built-in with a couple of different Configuration Managers and a plugin API so that almost any configuration source can be easily integrated.